CopyNE: Better Contextual ASR by Copying Named Entities: Our CopyNE Model

 Finally, the loss in our CopyNE model is formed as follows:

 \paragraph{Dictionary Construction.} To construct the copy target and compute the copy loss, we should first build a contextual NE dictionary for training.
-Provided that the entities have been labeled in the dataset, the most straightforward way is to use all entities in the training set as the NE dictionary $E^{T}$.
-However, typically the training set contains tens of thousands of different entities.
-Computing the contextual representation for all entities in $E^{T}$ during each batch iteration not only consumes a significant amount of computational resources and GPU memory.
-Moreover, when the dictionary includes numerous irrelevant entities, it is difficult for the model to learn the correct distribution of the copy probability, which may lead to unstable training.
-Therefore, we build a smaller NE dictionary $E^{b}$ for each data batch.
-However, please noted that during inference, to align with real-world scenarios where we do not have prior knowledge of the entities present in the transcription, we utilize all entities from the test set as the dictionary.
+Provided that the entities have been labeled in the dataset, we build a NE dictionary $E^{b}$ for each data batch following previous works.

 Firstly, to construct $E^{b}$, we extract all entities in the instances of this batch and add them to the dictionary.
-Then, following \citet{alon-2019-hard-example} and \citet{zhang-2022-cba}, for instances that do not contain any entities, we randomly select one or two substrings of length 2 or 3 from the transcription and add them to the dictionary as pseudo-entities.
+For instances that do not contain any entities, in order to ensure an adequate number of positive examples, we randomly select one or two substrings of length 2 or 3 from the transcription and include them in the dictionary as pseudo entities.
+In order to improve the ability of copying the correct entity from a wide range of entities, we also extract additional negative entities from the training set.
+We analyze the influence of the quantity of negative entities on the model.
+Due to page constraints, we have included this section in \S \ref{app:neg_ne_in_training}.

-Suppose the dictionary already contains $m$ entities, either real entities and pseudo n-gram entities.
-In order to enable the model to select the correct entities for copying during inference from a wide range of entities, we incorporate additional negative examples when constructing the dictionary.
-This facilitates the training of the model to better discriminate between correct and incorrect entities, enhancing its ability to make accurate copying decisions.
-Specifically, we sample $\beta \cdot m$ entities as negative examples from $E^{T}$.
-We utilize the parameter $\beta$ to control the number of negative examples.
-Thus, we get the final dictionary for this batch which contains a total of $(\beta+1) \cdot m$ entities.